relab/gorums/doc/benchmarking.md

 # Benchmarking Gorums

-The repostiory includes a program that can be used to benchmark different calltypes and options.
+The repository includes a program that can be used to benchmark different calltypes and options.
 The program is compiled from `cmd/benchmark`, and uses the `benchmark` package.
 Using this program, it is possible to run benchmarks on both local and remote servers.